Samudelacruz77/containers/README.md

 - Boots the Windows 11 Vagrant box under libvirt (UEFI, SPICE graphics).
 - Syncs `HOST_SYNC_DIR` into `C:\Users\Vagrant` (rsync).
 - Runs provisioning scripts:
+  1. Adds custom hosts entry to Windows hosts file (if `HOSTS_ENTRY` is set)
-  1. Restarts the Windows Task Scheduler service
+  2. Restarts the Windows Task Scheduler service
-  2. Installs OpenSSH server and Chocolatey package manager
+  3. Installs OpenSSH server and Chocolatey package manager
-  3. Installs rsync for file syncing
+  4. Installs rsync for file syncing
-  4. Tests internet connectivity to 8.8.8.8 and <www.spice-space.org>
+  5. Tests internet connectivity to 8.8.8.8 and <www.spice-space.org>
-  5. Downloads and installs SPICE Guest Tools (or uses local binary from `win/binary/spice-guest-tools-latest.exe` if available)
+  6. Downloads and installs SPICE Guest Tools (or uses local binary from `win/binary/spice-guest-tools-latest.exe` if available)
-  6. **Reboots the VM** to activate SPICE Guest Tools drivers
+  7. **Reboots the VM** to activate SPICE Guest Tools drivers
-  7. Installs flightctl client (if provisioner is uncommented in Vagrantfile)
+  8. Installs flightctl client (if provisioner is uncommented in Vagrantfile)
-  8. Checks connectivity to flightctl endpoint and logs in if available (enabled by default, gracefully skips if endpoint is unreachable)
+  9. Checks connectivity to flightctl endpoint and logs in if available (enabled by default, gracefully skips if endpoint is unreachable)

 All installation steps are logged with timestamps to `C:\Windows\Temp\` for troubleshooting: